 Stan Becomes the Man

 On March 23, 1965, Chicago Blackhawks Hall of Famer Stan Mikita picked up his 59th assist of the season in a 3-2 loss to the New York Rangers.
-The historical helper broke the previous NHL single-season assist record of 58 which was shared by Jean Beliveau and Andy Bathgate.
+The historical helper broke the previous NHL single-season assist record of 58, which Jean Beliveau and Andy Bathgate shared.

 That record goes to show you just how far the game has progressed.
 The current record for assists in a single season was set 21 years later by Gretzky when he had 163 during the 1985-86 season.
 Five players had at least 59 assists when the current NHL season was put on hold earlier this month.